Biedenharn Coca-Cola Museum

 Back to Home

-The Origins of Coca-Cola
+The Origins of Bottled Coke

 In 1866, Dr. John S. Pemberton, a pharmacist in Atlanta, Georgia, created what would become the most recognized and popular soft drink on earth.